narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

   - Read from persisted drafts for the requested products/fields.
   - Mark drafts as APPLIED when successfully written to Shopify/EngineO.
   - Avoid any implicit re-generation during apply.
+- Introduce a deterministic "scope binding" mechanism to tie estimates and apply operations to a specific set of products:
+  - Add helpers (e.g., getAffectedProductIds and computeScopeId) to derive the set of affected product IDs and compute a stable scopeId based on projectId, playbookId, and the sorted list of affected product IDs.
+  - Include scopeId on the Playbook estimate response so the frontend can bind preview/estimate/apply to the same product set.
+  - Require scopeId when applying a playbook; recompute the current scope server-side and return a 409 Conflict with error code PLAYBOOK_SCOPE_INVALID (including expectedScopeId and providedScopeId) when the scope no longer matches.

 Testkit & integration helpers: